 The conduct code will apply; within the school setting, at school-sponsored events outside the buildings and/or district, as part of transportation service.
 Unless otherwise indicated it applies to all students, school personnel, parents and other visitors when on school property or at any school-related function.
-The District also reserves the right to impose discipline for acts which constitute a violation of this code, but which occur outside of school property or a school-related function, if there is a sufficient connection between the conduct and the District to create a foreseeable risk of substantial disruption to the educational environment and warrant the imposition of discipline.
+The District also reserves the right to impose discipline for acts which constitute a violation of this code, but which occur outside of school property or a school-related function, if there is a sufficient nexus between the conduct and the District to warrant the imposition of discipline.